logicx24/logicx24.github.io/resume/index.md

 ---
 layout: page
-title: "All These Things That I've Done - The Killers"
+title: "All These Things That I've Done"
 date:
 modified:
 excerpt: